Allow me to share with you my personal journey – a story that is dear to my heart and has shaped me into the artist I am today.

 This is the portrait I made after 20 years of not touching a single pen

-But then I collided with the “real world” again.
-I had no galleries, no fine art connections in the US, and it was like starting from square 1 again.
+The road to Miami Art Basel was a challenging one for me.
+After leaving normal life behind to recommit myself back to the arts, I struggled to find my footing in the “real world” again.
+I had no galleries, no fine art connections in the US, and it was like starting from square 1 all over again.

-But I never gave up.
-I made 100s of phone calls, and 100s of emails, passed out flyers in artsy parts of town, and simply did everything I possibly could to get my art seen by people.
+But despite the difficulties, I refused to give up.
+I spent nine months making hundreds of phone calls and sending hundreds of emails, passing out flyers in artsy parts of town, and doing everything I possibly could to get my art seen by people.

-The show was profitable, it relaunched my career as a fine artist, and most of all, I regained my own belief that I could finally actually do this.
+The show was profitable, and it relaunched my career as a fine artist.
+Most of all, I regained my own belief that I could finally actually do this.